-Soft Cell may have played their last show with a celebrated adieu at London’s O2 Arena in September 2018, but Marc Almond and David Ball continue to build on their impressive legacy with the publication of a luxury limited edition photo book.
+Soft Cell may have played their “last“ show with a much trumpeted adieu at London’s O2 Arena in September 2018, but Marc Almond and David Ball continue to build on their impressively twisted odd couple legacy with the publication of a luxury limited edition photo book.

-Strictly limited to 1300 copies, the lavish hardback, To Show You I’ve Been There… is the ultimate piece of Soft Cell memorabilia, featuring over 150 images spanning the whole of the pervy synth duo’s glorious career, plus new interviews with my BowieStyle buddy Mark Paytress and Magick Mutants, an exclusive seven-inch EP featuring four new old tracks with artwork by David Ball.
+Strictly limited to 1300 copies, the lavish hardback, To Show You I’ve Been There… is in some ways the ultimate piece of Soft Cell memorabilia, featuring over 150 images spanning the whole of the pervy synth duo’s glorious career, plus new interviews with my BowieStyle buddy Mark Paytress and Magick Mutants, an exclusive seven-inch EP featuring four new old tracks with artwork by David Ball.

 For gear geeks, there’s even two pages devoted to Ball’s equipment.
 It happens to be the musical maestro’s 60th birthday today, so I thought it timely to devote a page or two on a Soft Cell album that, due its very nature as a side show of experimental and often instrumental electronica, may often be construed as “Dave’s album.”

 By the early 1980s, and the growing popularity of the shiny and new 12” single format that facilitated and fuelled the rise and rise of the remix, record labels soon cottoned onto the fact that remixes and extended versions could even be recycled.
 ‘Why not put them on an album?’ they chimed.
 And they did, starting with new wave wonders The B52’s in July 1981, swiftly followed by Birmingham reggae outfit UB40 three months later.

 It would be difficult to make too great a claim about Party Mix! or Present Arms in Dub, but the following year saw the mix album move up a gear, and the pioneers in this field just happened to be two synth-based acts from the north of England.